Overview of Pregnancy Loss

 - Exposure to toxic substances and chemicals, such as anticancer medicines

-When pregnancy loss happens 3 or more times, it is called recurrent pregnancy loss.
-It is often hard to find a cause for recurrent losses.
+When pregnancy loss happens 3 or more times, it's called recurrent pregnancy loss.
+It's often hard to find a cause for recurrent losses.
 Couples may need more testing.

 Who is at risk for pregnancy loss?

 Most pregnancy losses are single events.
-A woman with an early pregnancy loss without a known cause has a very good chance of a normal pregnancy in the future.
+A person with an early pregnancy loss without a known cause has a very good chance of a normal pregnancy in the future.